The three main Amazon seller fees are sale-related fees, seller account fees, and shipping/fulfillment fees.

 Minimum Referral Fees

-Amazon assigns a Minimum Referral Fee to some categories.
-If a category in which you sell has a minimum referral fee, you’ll pay the greater of the two fees (not both!) based on your product’s selling price.
+Amazon assigns a minimum referral fee to most categories.
+If a category in which you sell has a minimum referral fee, you’ll pay the greater of the two fees based on your product’s selling price.

 Minimum Referral Fee | 30 cents (applied since it is greater than the 15% referral fee) | 30 cents (not applied since it is less than the 15% referral fee) |